ds-new/Trump_trump/README.md

-# USA Three-Branch Agent System
+# Base openclaw on USA Three-Branch Agent System

-> A multi-agent system inspired by the U.S. separation of powers, integrating LLMs and mapping constitutional checks and balances into an agent collaboration architecture.
+> Base openclaw on  A multi-agent system inspired by the U.S. separation of powers, integrating LLMs and mapping constitutional checks and balances into an agent collaboration architecture.

 ## Core Idea